randomtwdude/gensouchess/design.md

 #### Fully Connected
 For `3` turns, every single one of your pieces enjoy the same powers as Toyohime herself.

+### Tipsy
+- ♟️ Pawn
+- 🧚 Fairy

+#### Ballistic Fairy
+When a Queen is next to Tipsy, they can choose to launch her in any of eight directions.
+The Ballistic Tipsy has a maximum range of 4 squares or 3 diagonals, if she strikes a piece, the target is destroyed while Tipsy herself is stunned for `3` moves.
+When Tipsy is fired by Reimu, there is no range restrictions and target struck is annihilated.
+A Ballistic Tipsy will be blocked by and stop in front of an invulnerable target.

+> Jo2n's cute fairy

 ### Chimata
 - ♟️ Pawn